wrgoldstein/how_dbt_works/explain/2_call_stack_high_level.md

 n.b.
 The MacroParser goes first and separate from the rest.

+### Graph

 To compile the manifest into a Graph, we need a Compiler.
 Compiler#compile(manifest) returns a Graph.
 The Manifest has already done all the work of determining nodes and edges, so this is very fast.

 Finally, the Graph is turned into a GraphQueue, the subset of selected nodes (using a NodeSelector) is stored on the Task, and they are executed in order using the appropriate Runner.

+### Selection

+I'm not totally sure how this works, but dbt uses the selection syntax from the CLI to